geraldonovais/UML-Class-Diagram/README.md

 Examples:

-* Library and Book: A Library contains multiple Books, but each Book can exist outside the context of a particular Library.
+* _Library_ and _Book_: A Library contains multiple Books, but each Book can exist outside the context of a particular Library.
-* Engine and Car: A Car contains an Engine.
+* _Engine_ and _Car_: A Car contains an Engine.
 An Engine can exist independently of a Car, even though it's typically used within one.
-* Order and Items: An Order "has" Items.
+* _Order_ and _Items_: An Order "has" Items.
 Items can exist independently of the Order (they might be canceled or modified).

 ### 3. Composition